derekmorash/rails-5-shopify-app/Mandatory-Webhooks.md

 end
 ```

-In this job we can do all the processing we want like creating support tickets, deleting database information, sending emails, etc.
+In this job, we can do all the processing we want like creating support tickets, deleting database information, sending emails, etc.

-Lastly we need to queue the job when the webhook is received.
+Lastly, we need to queue the job when the webhook is received.
 Modify the controller methods for each endpoint like this:

 ```rb
 def shop_redact